LiNePasha/image-detection/README.md

 # image detection with @tensorflow-model
-you can upload image and modal translate what the image is ?!
+you can upload image and modal translate what the image is...
+See You Soon!